-Or look here: shunning land, crowds of workers
+Or look here: shunning land, crowds of workers,

-And the contractor, and the owner himself
+The contractor, and the owner himself

 Are confined by pilings built in the deep;

-Yet fear and threats rise up to plague the owner,
+Yet fear and threats plague the proprietor,

 And gloomy trouble besets his bronze-beaked

-Trireme and even sits behind his horsemen.
+Trireme and settles behind his horsemen.

-And Falernian wines and Persian spices
+Falernian wines, and Persian spices

 Peter Saint-Andre > Writings > Ancient Fire